Skip to content

 The ones we actually worried about shared a few traits:

-The ones we didn't worry about?
-They took every case, never went to trial, missed filing deadlines, hired experts through referral networks that existed mainly to refer business back and forth, and hoped we'd settle just to go away.
+The ones we did not worry about?
+They took every case, never went to trial, missed filing deadlines, hired experts through referral networks that existed mainly to refer business back and forth, and hoped we would settle just to go away.

 The second group sometimes got lucky and settled cases that had no business settling.
 But they also failed to maximize recovery for clients with genuinely strong claims.